 Ceilings Visually inspected from floor level.
-Ceilings have been lined in plasterboard.
+Ceilings have been lined in plaster.

 Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-Internal walls are a mixture of solid on hard plaster and plasterboard.
-Tiling and wet boarding has been fitted to areas of the bathroom, kitchen and shower room.
+Internal walls are a mixture of solid on hard plaster, lathe and plaster and plasterboard.
+Tiling has been fitted to areas of the sanitary rooms.
+In addition to this sections of the staircase and the ground floor cloakroom have been finished in timber cladding.